 Using the footsteps for living well with pain may reduce the chance and frequency of setbacks that the patient experiences.
-You can also encourage the patient to make a setback plan.
-This is probably best done at a time when things are going well.
+You can encourage the patient to make a setback plan.
+This is best done at a time when things are going well.

 Action to take